Parker Ledbetter is president of Computer Geeks, an IT and service firm focused on the SMB Market in Eastern North Carolina.

 “It’s a tough, competitive business,” he says.
 “But we always put our employees first.
 So, as a result, we have been able to maintain the best possible team – despite the great effort that takes.”

 What drives Parker compete every day?
-“We have a lot of great clients that trust us and believe in us,” he says.
+“We have a lot of great clients that trust us and the best RMM solution behind us,” he says.

 For Parker’s clients, backups are very important.